garcane/garcane/README.md

 # Hi 👋🏿, I'm George</h1>
-A curious and impact-driven BSc Biochemistry Graduate passionate about technology and obsessed with uncovering hidden trends in massive datasets.
+A curious, data-driven BSc Biochemistry graduate who is an enthusiastic advocate for AI/ML to uncover hidden trends in massive datasets.
 Adept at tackling complex problems using data analysis tools to turn raw data into powerful insights.
-Ready to bring a passion for data to a forward-thinking, innovative company.
+Ready to apply data expertise to drive innovation.

 # 💫 About Me:
 <br>🔭 I’m currently working on becoming a junior data analyst<br>🤝🏿 My career aspiration is to work in data analysis, data science, or data engineering, ideally, within a fintech/financial, healthcare sales, or any industry where I can leverage my strong analytical abilities<br>🌱 I’m currently learning Azure Data Fundamentals, Machine Learning with Python at Freecodecamp <br>